 - Saving time on the climb is hard.

-- Save time on the descent, It's free... if you know how to do it.
+- Saving time on the descent is free… if you know how.

 What you can learn (and apply) right now

-1. Work on your gaze.
+- Work on your vision.
 Learn to anticipate.
 The bike goes where you look.

 In summary: this video is not to be watched, it is to be studied.